preactjs/preact-www/content/en/guide/v10/differences-to-react.md

 <div className="foo" />
 ```

-Most Preact developers prefer to use `class` because it's shorter to write, but both are supported.
+Most Preact developers prefer to use `class` instead of `className` as it's shorter to write but both are supported.

 ### SVG inside JSX